c0nap/dsci-capstone/docs/docker_setup.md

 3. Add the Docker Community Edition repository

 By default, Ubuntu only knows about its own repos.
 Adding the Docker repo is like specifying which warehouse has the Docker software.
-Without it, apt won’t find the `docker-ce` package.
+Without it, apt won’t find `docker-ce` and related packages.

-This uses `lsb_release` to automatically fill in the URL with your Ubuntu version.

 ```bash
 echo "deb [arch=$(dpkg --print-architecture) signed-by=/usr/share/keyrings/docker-archive-keyring.gpg] https://download.docker.com/linux/ubuntu $(lsb_release -cs) stable" | sudo tee /etc/apt/sources.list.d/docker.list
 ```

+This uses `lsb_release` to automatically fill in the URL with your Ubuntu version.

 4. Run `apt update` after adding the repo